How to form an LLC in Washington

 • Dissolution and asset distribution procedures

-The Operating Agreement strengthens liability protection and provides clarity for banks, investors, and members while remaining private—it's not filed with the state.
+The Operating Agreement strengthens liability protection and provides clarity for banks, investors, and members while remaining private.
+It is not filed with the state, but LLCs must maintain copies at their principal office per RCW 25.15.136.
+Note that RCW 25.15.018(3) enumerates 15 categories of nonwaivable statutory provisions that cannot be eliminated by private agreement.

 Step 5: Obtain required licenses and permits

 Most Washington businesses must obtain a state business license through the Department of Revenue's Business Licensing Service.
-This typically costs $50 for new businesses and provides your Unified Business Identifier (UBI) needed for tax purposes and other state filings.
+This costs a $50 non-refundable processing fee for new businesses and provides your Unified Business Identifier (UBI) needed for tax purposes and other state filings.
+Processing takes approximately 10 business days, with an additional 2 to 3 weeks if city or state endorsements are required.

 Additional requirements include: